-It’s important to be aware that loan modification qualifications are very individualized, as each lender or loan servicer will have their own qualifications.
-Even if you have multiple loans with the same lender, they may have different qualifications depending on who the loan investor is, and whether it’s a first loan, second loan or an equity line.
-So, it’s nearly impossible to present any detailed qualifications about who will or will not qualify for a loan modification.
+It’s important to be aware that loan modification qualifications are very individualized, as each lender or loan servicer has their own set of qualifications.
+Even if you have multiple loans with the same lender, they may have different qualifications depending on who the loan investor is, and whether it’s a first loan, second loan, or an equity line.
+So it’s nearly impossible to present any detailed qualifications about who will or will not qualify for a loan modification.
 With that said, you normally have to have adequate income to be able to support ongoing payments in order to qualify for a loan modification.
 In addition, there usually has to be some equity in the property.

 What Loan Terms Can Be Modified?